EberlyODL/phys211/acceleration.md

-## Week 2A.
-Motion with Constant Acceleration, Oscillations and the Scientific Method.

 Acceleration is the rate of change of velocity just like the velocity is the rate of change of position.
 Make sure you understand what this means in words.

 A velocity of <lrn-math>v_x = +10\;m/s</lrn-math> means that you move 10 m to the right x direction in every second.
 If you started at x = 0, you would be at x = 10 m in one second.